chongmarcus19/brewery_reviews/README.md

 Incorporates a back-end database for brewery reviews

+Built with HTML, CSS, Javascript, PostgreSQL, EJS, and JQuery.
+Hosted using Docker

 ## Running and viewing webpage locally:

 Download and Install Docker for your machine (https://docs.docker.com/get-docker/)